extwiii/OOJava-UC.San.Diego/Course 3 - Advanced Data Structures in Java/README.md

 * Redesign and refactor code for better design

 ## Finding shortest paths in weighted graphs
+* Describe Breadth First Search's value for an unweighted graph
+* Explain Breadth First Search's limitations for graphs with weighted edges
+* Apply Dijkstra's Algorithm to a weighted graph
+* Write the code to implement Dijkstra's Algorithm
+* Describe how the ADT Priority Queue works
+* Describe how Priority Queues are used in Dijkstra's Algorithm
+* Describe a limitation of Dijkstra's Algorithm
+* Apply the A* search algorithm to a weighted graph
+* Write the code for A* search

 ## Route planning and NP-hard graph problems
+* Describe the traveling salesperson problem (TSP)
+* Describe several algorithms for solving (both optimally and non-optimally) the TSP
+* Analyze whether an algorithm optimally solves the TSP
+* Analyze the running time for several TSP algorithms
+* Explain the notion of an NP-Hard problem
+* Explain the value (and limitations) of identifying a problem is NP-Hard
+* Use heuristics to find reasonable solutions to hard problems
+* Apply the 2-Opt Heuristic to the TSP
+* Define a Hamiltonian cycle in a graph
+* Determine, for small examples, whether a graph is Hamiltonian
+* Describe an algorithm deciding whether a graph is Hamiltonian and analyze its efficiency
+* Define an Eulerian circuit in a graph
+* Determine, for small examples, whether a graph is Eulerian
+* Describe an algorithm deciding whether a graph is Eulerian and analyze its efficiency

 ##End of Course Project Extension